 - Preheat oven to 350 degrees F (175 degrees C).

-- Slice the pork in half inch to 3/4 inch sections.
-Place slices in an 9 x 9 inch baking pan if making half or a 9 x 13 inch pan if making all the pork.
-Bake in oven for 30 minutes.
+- Slice the pork in half-inch to 3/4 inch sections.
+Place slices in a 9 x 9-inch baking pan if making half or a 9 x 13-inch pan if making all the pork.
+Bake in the oven for 30 minutes.

-- Bake small sweet potatoes in the same oven, on another rack over a foil covered baking sheet.
-If you have larger sweet potatoes, you can start them earlier, make them ahead or just cook them a little longer.
-You can also cut them into smaller pieces to speed up baking time.
+- Bake small sweet potatoes in the same oven, on another rack over a foil-covered baking sheet.
+If you have larger sweet potatoes, you can start them earlier, make them ahead, or just cook them a little longer.
+You can also cut them into smaller pieces to speed up the baking time.

 - While the pork and sweet potatoes are baking, prepare the iceberg lettuce wedge salad by slicing a head of lettuce into desired wedge sizes.
 Serve the wedge salad with your favorite dressing.

 - When the pork slices and sweet potatoes are done, check for doneness (cook longer if necessary and use a meat thermometer for accuracy & juices should run clear) and plate and serve with the wedge salad and dressing.
 Enjoy!